 McLachlan RI.
 Approach to the patient with oligozoospermia.
 J Clin Endocrinol Metab.
 2013;98(3):873-80.

 Meistrich ML.
 Effects of chemotherapy and radiotherapy on spermatogenesis in humans.
 Fertil Steril.
 2013;100(5):1180-6.

 Sermondade N, Faure C, Fezeu L, Lévy R, Czernichow S; Obesity-Fertility Collaborative Group.
 Obesity and increased risk for oligozoospermia and azoospermia.
 Arch Intern Med.
 2012;172(5):440-442.

-FAQs from users: 'Does Klinefelter syndrome cause oligospermia?', 'Can oligospermia occur after a vasectomy procedure?', 'What causes severe oligozoospermia?', 'Can eating habits affect a man's sperm count?', 'Can caffeine cause oligozoospermia?' y 'Does bike riding lead to low sperm count?'.
+FAQs from users: 'Does Klinefelter syndrome cause oligospermia?', 'Can oligospermia occur after a vasectomy procedure?', 'What causes severe oligozoospermia?', 'Can eating habits affect a man's sperm count?', 'Can caffeine cause oligozoospermia?' and 'Does bike riding lead to low sperm count?'.